island-lang/island-lang.github.io/README.md

-# Funca programming language
+# Soil programming language

 _Note this is a very early (and incomplete) design draft and is being continuously modified.
-It isn't certain at this time whether the language would be eventually implemented or mostly used as an experimentation platform for various ideas and concepts._
+It isn't certain at this time whether the language would be eventually implemented or only used as an experimentation platform for various ideas and concepts._

-Funca is a practical, (semi-) purely functional, statically typed programming language aiming for simple, approachable, imperative-style syntax and familiar object-oriented concepts while uncompromisingly maintaining full immutability (no mutable state) and a clear separation between computations (pure functions in the mathematical sense) and actions (procedures) without requiring the use and understanding of advanced mathematical abstractions (e.g. monads).
+Soil (standing for **S**equential **o**bject **i**mmutable **l**azy) is a statically typed programming language aiming towards simple, approachable, imperative-style syntax and familiar object-oriented concepts while uncompromisingly maintaining full immutability and a clear separation between computations (pure functions in the mathematical sense) and actions (procedures) without requiring the use and understanding of advanced mathematical abstractions (e.g. monads).

-Funca introduces a number of innovative features and constructs that try to synthesize and improve on ideas from a wide range of programming languages and paradigms, ranging from academic-type purely functional languages (Haskell, Miranda, Pure, Clean), hybrid languages (Scala, F#), imperative languages (C#, Kotlin, Go) and dynamic languages (Python, JavaScript/TypeScript).
+Soil introduces a number of innovative features and constructs that try to synthesize and improve on ideas from a wide range of programming languages and paradigms, ranging from academic-style purely functional languages (Haskell, Pure, Clean), hybrid languages (Scala, F#), imperative languages (C#, Java, Go) and dynamic languages (Python, JavaScript/TypeScript).

+Soil is not an imperative language, nor a traditional functional language.
+It may be seen to represent a cross of the two paradigms, where in its deeper core it can be decomposed to and evaluated as a reasonably idiomatic purely functional execution flow.

-All Funca variables and objects are fully (and deeply) immutable.
+All Soil variables and objects are fully (and deeply) immutable.
 Once a variable or field has been initialized with a value, it cannot be changed, forever.
-Despite this apparently strict constraint it manages to provide the programmer with convenient syntax and abstractions, many of which were once associated exclusively with imperative programming.
+Despite this apparent strict constraint it manages to provide the programmer with convenient syntax and abstractions, many of which were once associated exclusively with imperative programming.
 These include:

 * Statement blocks and conditional variable assignment
 * For loops: including a constrained form of iteration-scope variable reassignment, carefully designed to emulate purely functional recursion in a more convenient and flexible form.
 * Iterators and generators.
 * Classes and features (also known as traits), with support for inheritance.
 * Closures
-* Exception handling (try-catch): Errors are treated as phantom return values and thus do not degrade function purity.
+* Exception handling (try-catch): Errors are treated as implicit return values and thus do not degrade function purity.
 * Async/await and async iterators/generators (for procedure contexts).
+* Channels (for procedure contexts)

 As well as:

-* Non-nullability by default
+* Non-nullability and flow-sensitive nullable types
 * Pattern matching, including in if/case statements
 * Generic and existential types in classes and functions/procedures
 * Enums, with support for both numbers and strings as value types
 * Partial function application: with a low-impact, novice-friendly syntax and a unique extension that allows for non-ordered parameter selection.
 * List comprehensions
 * Extension methods and properties
-* Side-effect annotations (i.e. `func`s and `proc`s, `effector`s and `spectator`s)
+* Side-effect annotations (i.e. `func`s and `proc`s, `effect proc`s and `view proc`s)
 * "Elvis" operator (nullability aware dereference chaining)
 * Type aliases
 * Contracts, including a basic level of static verification built into the compiler